mike182uk/dotfiles/README.md

 ```

 ## Binaries
-Any binaries that are not installed globally can be added to the bin directroy.
+Any binaries that are not installed globally can be added to the bin directory.
 This directory is automatically added to `$PATH` in `.paths`.